Online Stochastic Matching: A Polytope Perspective: Abstract

 \section{Abstract}

-Stochastic dynamic matching problems have recently drawn attention in the stochastic-modeling community due to their numerous applications, ranging from supply-chain management to kidney exchange programs.
-In this paper, we consider a matching problem in which items of different classes arrive according to independent Poisson processes.
-Unmatched items are stored in a queue, and compatibility constraints are described by a simple graph on the classes, so that two items can be matched if their classes are neighbors in the graph.
-We analyze the efficiency of matching policies, not only in terms of system stability, but also in terms of matching rates between different classes.
+Stochastic dynamic matching problems have recently gained attention in the stochastic-modeling community due to their diverse applications, such as supply-chain management and kidney exchange programs.
+In this paper, we study a matching problem where items of different classes arrive according to independent Poisson processes.
+Unmatched items are stored in a queue, and compatibility between items is represented by a simple graph, where items can be matched if their classes are connected.
+We analyze matching policies in terms of stability, delay, and long-term matching rate optimization.
+Our approach relies on the conservation equation, which ensures a balance between arrivals and departures in any stable system.
+Our main contributions are as follows.
+We establish a link between the existence of stable policies, the dimensionality of the solution set of the conservation equation, and the compatibility graph's structure.
+We describe the convex polytope formed by non-negative solutions to the conservation equation, and we design policies that can achieve or closely approximate the vertices of this polytope.
+When a vertex can only be approximated, we quantify the resulting trade-off between regret and delay: our policies achieve arbitrarily small regret at the cost of increasing delay, and we prove that this trade-off is unavoidable.
+Lastly, we discuss potential extensions of our results beyond the main assumptions of this paper.